theduckshepherd/theduckshepherd.github.io/_posts/2024-04-08-discussion-in-the-name-of-religion.md

 # B. The Non-Negotiable Nature of Faith
 Faith is non-negotiable, both in the good an bad ways, I believe.
 It is non-negotiable for the faithful, in that it is the centre of their life.
 A family with God as the centre of it is a holy family.
 Not just a walk of life but something you can't simply take up and then throw away.
 Generally speaking, faith guide people toward imitation of Christ in his goodness, and here I speak of the Catholic faith alone.
 Of course we also have the more misguided ones too.

 And although the presence of faith should be non-negotiable in their life, I think faith can make someone non-negotiable.
-If someone believes they are doing something in the name of God and religion, it's rather hard to convince them otherise
+If someone believes they are doing something in the name of God and religion, it's rather hard to convince them otherise.
+Sometimes what they do is right, and sometimes it's wrong.
+But if everything is placed under the umbrella of faith, then where is the line that distinguishes between the two?

 # C.